 In 1985, American Motors Corporation first used PLM to accelerate the production of their vehicles, and eventually, in 1992, their Jeep® Grand Cherokee was the first recorded product built using this process.

-The first multi-tenant Cloud PLM solution was later introduced by Arena Solutions (now Arena, a PTC Business) in 2000.
+The first multi-tenant Cloud PLM solution was later introduced by Arena (now Arena, a PTC Business) in 2000.
 Today, PLM is used across numerous industries to centralize the entire product record, improve collaboration across dispersed teams, and boost productivity

 What Is the Difference Between PLM and Product Data Management (PDM)?